maryclaireteahan/letseat/TESTING.md

 ## RESPONSIVENESS TESTING

 <details>
-<summary>👇</summary>

 The deployed application was tested on multiple devices to check for responsiveness issues.
-The bootstrap classes were used to be as responsive as possible and there was no need to add media queries.

 It works as expected according to the wireframes and no issue was found.